Taylor Heinicke Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Matchup vs. Kansas City

-- The 308.6 yards per game the Chiefs are giving up through the air makes them the NFL's 29th-ranked pass defense.
+- The Chiefs are giving up 308.6 passing yards per game this year, the NFL's 29th-ranked pass defense.

-- At 2.0 passing TDs allowed per game, the Chiefs defense is ranked 21st in the NFL.
+- At 2.0 passing TDs allowed per game, the Chiefs defense is ranked 21st in the league.

 Recent Performances

-- In last week's outing against the Saints, Heinicke had 248 yards while completing 48.8% of his passes with two interceptions.
+- In last week's matchup with the Saints, Heinicke completed 48.8% of his pass attempts for 248 yards with two interceptions.

-- He also tacked on 40 yards on five carries, averaging eight yards per attempt without a touchdown.
+- He added five carries for 40 yards, averaging eight yards per attempt.

-- Heinicke has racked up 750 passing yards (250.0 per game) and has a 58.2% completion percentage this year (57-of-98) while throwing five touchdowns and four interceptions over his last three games.
+- Heinicke has thrown for 750 yards (250.0 ypg) to lead Washington, completing 58.2% of his passes and tossing five touchdown passes and four interceptions over his last three appearances.

-- He's also carried the ball 18 times for 104 yards and one touchdown, averaging 34.7 yards per game.
+- He's tacked on 104 rushing yards on 18 carries and one rushing touchdown, averaging 34.7 yards per game.

 Heinicke's Washington Teammates